Skip to main content

 note

-If you don't define your own card settings through cardShape, Kanban will use the defaultCardShape settings!
+If you don’t set up card fields using cardShape, Kanban will use its defaultCardShape settings!

 Editor